theia-ide/theia-apps/README.md

 ### How to use `theiaide/theia` image?

+Keep in mind: Theia is a *platform*.
+The base `theiaide/theia` image contains a barebones theia configuration in a fairly basic environment.
+If you want to try out Theia, you should probably instead use the `theiaide/theia-full` image first, which contains a setup suitable for developing in multiple languages.
+Additional Theia images can be seen at [the theiaide organization on Dockerhub](https://hub.docker.com/u/theiaide/).
+(You can simply substitute `theiaide/theia` in the commands below with your chosen image.)

 At the moment Theia is still in [active development](https://github.com/theia-ide/theia#roadmap).
 It is recommended to use [`theiaide/theia:next`](#typefoxtheianext) image to have a look at the current state.

 This script pulls the image and runs Theia IDE on http://localhost:3000 with the current directory as a workspace.
 The option of `--init` is added to fix the [defunct process problem](https://github.com/theia-ide/theia-apps/issues/195).